Robb Stark – Night’s Silver Wolf King

 The proudest city in all the world was gone in an instant, the fabled empire vanished in a day.
 The Lands of the Long Summer— once the most fertile in all the world— were scorched and drowned and blighted, and the toll in blood would not be fully realized for a century to come.
 TWOIAF, The Doom of Valyria

 Was this region of long summer, along with the accompanying impressive fertility a natural occurrence or did the Valyrians achieve this long summer through magic, weather magic?
-We are familiar with the Doom of Valyria, the reign of Targaryen Kings and the Dance of the Dragons right up to Robert’s Rebellion and their fall.
-After the death of her brother Viserys, Daenerys Targaryen, “blood of the dragon” and Mother of Dragons, hatched three dragons.
 Dragons embody the fire principle behind long summers and Daenerys is obviously the most important human present-day representative of fire.

 George Martin has said that the Others are not dead but they do command an army of the dead.

 I suggest they need a leader, a Lord Commander of the Others if you like, and who better than a battle commander who has already proven his worth?
-One who is undead, can withstand the cold, requires no sustenance, is possessed of the necessary magic and is driven by vengeance?
+One who is undead, can withstand the cold, requires no sustenance, is possessed of the necessary magic?
 The narrative is littered with parallels between the Kingsguard and the Others, all those shared references to white shadows, snowy appearances and more.
 Perhaps they do need a “Lord Commander.”
-Would this leader be an ancient Other or would he be a modern day human, as Daenerys is?
-If Craster’s sons are young Others, “green boys,” perhaps they require an experienced Young Wolf to coach them into form.
+Would this leader be an ancient Other or would he be a character we’ve met?

 Fire and Ice, heralded by the bleeding star

-It’s a new era and history does tend repeat itself in some form or other.
-George provides us with plenty of evidence for Daenerys as the “Champion of Fire” but how about Robb Stark as the “Champion of Ice,” (though Champion may not be the best choice here)?
+GRRM provides us with plenty of evidence for Daenerys as the “Champion of Fire” but how about Robb Stark as the “Champion of Ice,”?
 Jon Snow is not my favourite for the ice-guy, his job is to reconcile the two extremes and bring them back into the balance of things.
 Daenerys is the Silver Dragon Queen and I propose Robb Stark will return to become the Silver Wolf King.
-Hints and signs can be found, ever so subtle, hidden in the story.

-To start off, we have a look at the very end of the last chapters of aGoT, Catelyn XI and Daenerys X:
+To start off, let’s look at the very end of the last chapters of aGoT, Catelyn XI and Daenerys X:

 “The King in the North!” he said, kneeling beside the Greatjon.
 Maege Mormont stood.
 “The King of Winter!” she declared, and laid her spiked mace beside the swords.
 And the river lords were rising too, Blackwood and Bracken and Mallister, houses who had never been ruled from Winterfell, yet Catelyn watched them rise and draw their blades, bending their knees and shouting the old words that had not been heard in the realm for more than three hundred years, since Aegon the Dragon had come to make the Seven Kingdoms one … yet now were heard again, ringing from the timbers of her father’s hall: “The King in the North!”
 “The King in the North!”
 “THE KING IN THE NORTH!”